EMBRYOPSIDA Pirani & Prado

 Nine species of Eucalyptus, along with Pinales and a few Dipterocarpaceae, include the majority of giant trees (70< m tall) known (Tng et al. 2012).
 These giant eucalypts, which are not immediately related to one another, may be an odd sort of rain forest pioneer.
 They usually depend on fire for their regeneration, and several of them are seeders rather than resprouters; rain-forest trees move in under the eucalypt canopy, which is not very dense (Tng et al. 2012).

-Although Myrtaceae are notably common in terms of numbers of species in the Amazonian tree flora, individual species seem never to be locally common (ter Steege et al. 2013).
+Although Myrtaceae are notably common in terms of numbers of species with stems at least 10 cm across in the Amazonian tree flora, individual species seem never to be locally common (ter Steege et al. 2013).

 Plant-Animal Interactions.
 Myrtoideae are noted for the amount and diversity of the terpenes that they produce (Keszei et al. 2010), and these compounds may be involved in defence against herbivores (Lawler & Foley 2002).
 However, they seem rather to be signalling compounds, and a variety of formylated phloroglucinol compounds, for the most part biosynthetically unrelated to terpenes, are actually involved in herbivore deterrence (Moore et al. 2004).